Some people say that soccer is just kicking a soccer ball and running around, but little do they know!

 Even when players do kick the ball, they aren’t “just kicking.”
 Kicking a soccer ball requires different techniques based on the intent of the kick.

 Here are the critical elements of kicking a soccer ball:

 The non-kicking foot is known as the “plant foot.”
 Correctly positioning the plant foot is essential for the aim and height of the kick.
 The planted foot should be pointed at the target.

-- To pass the ball on the ground, the plant foot’s toes should be even with the ball.
+- The plant foot’s toes should be even with the ball to pass the ball on the ground.